The 10 Most Helpful Agile Metrics According to Experts

-We surveyed 38 Agile practitioners from around the world – including South Africa, Australia, the United Kingdom, India, Vietnam, and the USA – to determine the ten agile metrics they use most with their teams.
+We compiled this list by surveying 38 Agile practitioners from around the world – including South Africa, Australia, the United Kingdom, India, Vietnam, and the USA – to determine the ten agile metrics they use most with their teams.

 Note: Participants were able to select multiple options